antonycourtney/ai/analytics_db/README.md

 depends on these constraints.
 Similarly, some join queries depend on certain columns being in a canonical form (all lower-case).

-We have developed a small script that can be run to check that these constraints hold.
+We have developed a small script that can be run to check that these constraints hold:

     $ node runInvariantChecks.js

+will run all the invariant checks and print diagnostic output indicating any failures or 'ok' on success.